artart78/coq-bitset/README.md

 All of them can by proved by using the lemmas in src/repr_op.v from this repository, using the OP_repr lemmas, where OP is an "high-level" operation defined in the file using bitset operations (for example: get for getting a bit, inter for computing the intersection, etc.).

+You can also look at the examples/ directory for usage examples.